bmndc/nokia-leo/README.md

 - **Recovery mode**: With the device powered off, hold the top `Power` + `*`, or type `adb reboot recovery` when connected to a computer.
 Allows you to factory reset the device by wiping /data and /cache, view boot and kernel logs, and install patches from `adb sideload` interface or SD card.
 - **EDL mode**: With the device powered off, hold the top `Power` + `*` + `#`, or type `adb reboot edl` when connected to a computer.
 Boots into a black screen, allows you to read and write partitions in low-level with proprietary Qualcomm tools.
 Remove the battery to exit.

-EDL loader for the international version of this phone (not TA-1324) can be found on BananaHackers' [EDL archive site](https://edl.bananahackers.net/loaders/8k.mbn) with hardware ID 0x009600e100420029.
+EDL loader for the international version of this phone (not TA-1324) can be found on BananaHackers' [EDL archive site](https://edl.bananahackers.net/loaders/8k.mbn) with hardware ID 0x009600e100420029 (a copy is available [here](../blob/main/8k.mbn)).
 The US version of this phone has been signed with a different PK_HASH and needs a different firehose loader which we currently don't have in archive.

 # ROOT: Boot partition patching (non-US only)